GabrielAlmeidaFlores/AWS-Certified-Associate/IAM, Accounts and AWS Organizations/README.md

 - **Regional and Global Configurations**: CloudTrail is a regional service but can be configured to record events across all regions.

-- **Trails for Customization**: Trails allow you to customize CloudTrail by defining how and where events are logged.
+- **Trails for Customization**: Trails allow you to customize CloudTrail by defining how and where events are logged, without a trail, logs are only stored for 90 days.
 By default, trails store only management events.
-Without a trail, logs are only stored for 90 days.
 Trails can save logs to:

   - Amazon S3 buckets for long-term storage.
   - CloudWatch Logs for monitoring and real-time alerting.